 Luckily underwatering won’t instantly kill your Croton Plant so if you spot a few dry brown patches on the leaves, adjusting your watering schedule should fix this issue pretty quickly.
 Trim away the brown parts and any new growth should hopefully be healthy and colourful!

 Too much water can also cause your Croton Plant to develop brown leaves (you want to avoid extremes when it comes to watering your plant).
 But instead of the leaves being light brown and crispy as they would be when underwatered, they are soft to touch and darker brown in colour.
+You might also see yellowing on the leaves of your Croton Plant as well if it has been overwatered.
 Check your Croton Plant’s soil straight away to see if it is waterlogged.
 If it is, then replace it with fresh potting mix to allow the roots to recover.

 To avoid any more brown leaves on your Croton Plant, make sure you are checking the moisture levels in the soil before you water.
 You can do this by putting a finger into the top two centimetres of the soil to see how damp it is.
 Another method is to lift up your Croton Plant before and after watering.
 After a few weeks, you should get a feel for how heavy your plant is when it needs water.

-Top tip: Check back half an hour after watering your Croton Plant to see if there is any water left in the sauces or at the bottom of the planter.
+Top tip: It’s always a good habit to get into to check back half an hour after watering your Croton Plant to see if there is any water left in the sauces or at the bottom of the planter.
 If there is, pour it away so that your plant isn’t sitting in water.
 30 minutes is usually enough for the plant to soak up as much water as it needs.

 Sometimes it may not be your watering schedule that is causing your Croton Plant’s leaves to turn brown but the poor water drainage of the soil and pot.
 This can be quite an easy issue to fix though as you can easily increase the amount of drainage in the pot by mixing in a small amount of perlite.
 This makes it easier for the water to flow through and out of the drainage holes of your pots (you should also check to make sure your pots have drainage holes).
 Another easy step to avoid waterlogged soil causing brown leaves is to add a few small stones or pebbles to the bottom of your pots, this helps in making sure that the drainage holes don’t get blocked by soil or any loose debris.